jeremyfuksa/a11y-guide-scratchpad/terra-icon.md

 ## Why is icon accessibility important?

 Accessibility of icons is important because icons are ubiquitous.
 They can convey visual meaning or be used as a decorative or supportive element in a UI design and are an essential tool for creating intuitive user experiences that are appropriate for all languages.
-However, when used inaccessibly or improperly, they are **not** understood natively by everyone.
+However, if implemented improperly or without alternative content, they are **not** understood natively by everyone.

 Since icons are images, they are not inherently accessible to all users, especially those with significantly impaired vision or blindness.
 Therefore, interface icons **must** have alternative content.